danilolr/puppeteer-robot/puppeteer-robot-api/COMMANDS.md

 ## Execution Context

 Commands are executed inside an async function created by the API.

-The command has access to:
+For `puppeteer` robots, the command has access to:

 - `browser`: the active Puppeteer `Browser`.
 - `page`: the latest opened Puppeteer `Page`.
 - `filePath(hash)`: helper that resolves an uploaded file path from its upload hash.
 - `downloadUrl(url, options)`: helper that downloads a URL through the API server and returns file metadata.

+For `chrome-extension` robots, the command runs in the selected Chrome tab page context.
+It can use page globals such as `window`, `document`, `localStorage`, and page-side `fetch`, but it does not expose Puppeteer objects or helpers such as `page`, `browser`, `filePath`, or `downloadUrl`.

 Because the command body is already inside an async function, you can use `await` directly.